 She has expertise in working with individuals with ASD across the life span and their families.
 Her philosophy is that ASD is a diagnosis that impacts not only the individual but also the entire family.
 Dr. Lyman has a specific interest in the parental experience in raising a child with ASD and more specifically the stigma experienced by those impacted by ASD.
 Dr. Lyman has worked closely with families following a child’s diagnosis by providing specific treatment recommendations and a roadmap as they navigate the journey of raising a child with ASD.
 She also is interested in providing consultation and education to the broader community about ASD and the great strengths and skills the ASD population can offer a community.

 Dr. Lyman received her B.S. from Virginia Polytechnic Institute and State University.
 She then received her M.S. from Drexel University before earning her M.A. and Psy.D. in Clinical Psychology from La Salle University with a concentration in Child and Family.
 She completed her internship at the May Institute and her postdoctoral fellowship at the Lurie Center at Massachusetts General Hospital where her training focused intensely on the evaluation and treatment of individuals with ASD.

 Dr. Lyman has extensive training in the implementation and adaptation of Cognitive Behavioral Therapy (CBT) for individuals on the autism spectrum.
 She also received training and collaborated with the founder of Lego®-Based Therapy, Dr. Daniel Legoff, in promoting social competence in individuals with ASD.
 Dr. Lyman also serves as an Adjunct Professor at La Salle University in the clinical doctoral program.
-She is licensed in both Pennsylvania and Delaware.
+She is licensed in Pennsylvania, New Jersey, and Delaware.